moebiussurfing/ofxWindowApp/README.md

 * app target fps settings, real current framerate, and vsync state
 * "trigs alert" and shows a performance bar when fps drops under the expected frame rate

-This openFrameworks addon debugs, stores and recalls the basic app window state/settings.

 When you use the addon for the first time into a project and no JSON file is present, you need to set the initial settings:

 ```